 Jessica grew up in McCook and graduated in 1999 from the College of Journalism and Mass Communications.
 After college, she was a reporter for The Associated Press in Omaha.
 After that, she moved to Boston where she worked for 11 years as a reporter at The Patriot Ledger and the Boston Herald.
 She covered Boston’s hospitals, crime, politics, breaking news and neighborhoods.
 In 2011, Jessica and her husband, Michael, moved to Lincoln.
 For the past six years, she has stayed home with her children - now ages 4,6 and 7 - and taught part time at the journalism college.
 This is her first semester as a graduate assistant.

-Bill Wendl is a graduate student in professional journalism from Omaha, Nebraska, and works as a graduate assistant in advertising and public relation classes.
+Bill Wendl is a graduate student in professional journalism from Omaha, Nebraska, and works as a graduate assistant in advertising and public relations classes.
 He received a B.S. in political science from the University of Nebraska Omaha.
 His goal is to develop expertise in the areas of videography and photography in order to create documentaries focused on the natural world.
 By doing this he hopes to nudge the planet in an infinitesimally small way toward positive change.
-Although, sustainability is a buzzword, it is perhaps the only path that humankind has if it wants to live in a stable, peaceful world.
-When not writing overly dramatic personal biographies for UNL, he likes going to movies, playing chess, traveling, and making guacamole.
+Although sustainability is a buzzword, it is perhaps the only path that humankind has if it wants to live in a stable, peaceful world.
+When not writing overly dramatic personal biographies for University of Nebraska–Lincoln, he likes going to movies, playing chess, traveling and making guacamole.